Adron/simply-swiftly-logging/docs/datadog-implementation.md

 - Review log levels

 ## Conclusion
-This implementation provides a robust foundation for logging and monitoring in iOS applications using Datadog.
+This implementation provides a foundation for logging and monitoring in iOS applications using Datadog.
 By following these steps and best practices, you can ensure effective monitoring and debugging capabilities in your application.

 ## References
 - [Datadog iOS SDK Documentation](https://docs.datadoghq.com/real_user_monitoring/ios/)